What to Drink Instead of Alcohol: Beyond the AF Aisle

 This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them.
 That's our thing.

-But if you're not drinking alcohol, the options extend far beyond AF alternatives.
-Some of these have been around for centuries.
+But what to drink instead of alcohol isn't a question that starts and ends in the AF aisle.
+The options extend far beyond AF alternatives.
+Some have been around for centuries.
 Some are having a moment right now.
 All of them deserve a brief nod, even if we won't be reviewing them in depth.

 Consider this your quick tour of everything else in the glass.